Questions you should ask at your interview

 - What does a day in the job look like?

-- What are the company objectives for the year?
+- Can you share the company objectives for the year?

 - What team would I be working with?